sonic-net/SONiC/doc/sonic-multi-architecture/sonic_arm_support.md

 #### Onie Image

 Onie image configuration and build script should be updated for the uboot specific environment for ARM.
+Update target platform for Onie image platform configuration in onie image conf.
+ - onie-image.conf for AMD64
+ - onie-image-armhf.conf for ARMHF
+ - onie-image-arm64.conf for ARM64
+Onie platform config file will chosed based on the target platform
+ - platform/<TARGET_PLATFORM>/platform.conf
+ THis platform.conf will be used b the onie installer script to install the onie image Onie Installer scripts
+ - installer/x86_64/install.sh
+ - installer/arm64/install.sh
+ - installer/armhf/install.sh

+SONIC Image installation is driven by these onie installer scripts which does
+ - Boot loader update with image boot details
+ - Partition the primary disk if not formatted/partitioned
+ - Extract sonic image in the mounted disk under /host directory

+For different platforms, the primary storage device may vary, unlike X86 platforms which mainly use varieant of sata disks, ARM platform can also use NAND/NOR flash or SD/MMC cards The platform dependent partition scheme is moved to platform/<TARGET_PLATFORM>/platform.conf, where selecting primary storage medium, partitioning, formatting, and mounting is taken care.
+The mount path is provided to the generic SONIC installer script, which does common functionalities of extracting image, and copying files.

+X86 uses grub as its bootloader, where ARM can use Uboot or proprietary bootloaders.
+Bootloader configuration for boot image details are also updated in platform.conf

+#### Sonic Installer

+SONIC upgrade from SONIC uses python scripts to access bootloader configuration to update the boot image details, to support image upgrade, image deletion, and change boot order.
+For ARM Uboot firmware utilities is used to access boot configuration, as in grub for X86.
+ - sonic_installer/main.py

 ### Kernel ARM support